 6. Reach Out to Other Students

-Many online courses require students to post one or more comments each week, then comment on the posts of other students in the class.
-Take this assignment as an opportunity to reach out to other students and get to know some people in your class.
-It doesn’t hurt to have a classmate to ask questions or study with, even if you live states apart.
+Many online courses require students to post one or more comments each week on discussion boards, then comment on the posts of other students.
+Take this assignment as an opportunity to reach out to other students and build a support system.
+It doesn’t hurt to have a classmate to whom you can ask questions or study with, even if you live states apart.

-Although your method of attending classes online is much different than attending in person, everything else about your school experience is the same.
-Utilize the resources offered online, but don’t forget to make flashcards and take handwritten notes to help you process what you’re learning.
-School is school, after all, and even if you’re not going about it the traditional way, you’re gaining knowledge all the same.
+Although your method of attending classes online is much different than attending a traditional classroom, everything else about your school experience is the same.
+School is school after all, and even if you’re not going about it the traditional way, you’re gaining knowledge all the same.

 Go for it!

 Why wait any longer to earn your degree and make your dreams a reality?
 Contact us today to request more information and get on your way to earning your degree online at Independence University.
 Don’t forget to follow these study tips for online college students to ensure that you’re successful.